Nikolay-Lysenko/sinethesizer/README.md

 | -m path/to/midi_config.yml |                                        Settings of MIDI file interpretation                                        | [Demo MIDI config](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/docs/examples/midi_config.yml) |

 If something is still unclear, you can read the source code — it is structured and has built-in documentation.
 Also, your questions are welcome.

+## See also

+To turn Jupyter notebook into a simple DAW, [PyMixer](https://github.com/Nikolay-Lysenko/pymixer) can be used.
+It is a Python library having good integration with [Sine]thesizer.
+Together they form a small ecosystem of audio tools which are oriented to text-based control.